-Because we live in a computer-driven society, it's probably not that surprising that your ability to repay your mortgage loan comes down to a single number.
+Since our society is so computer-driven, you're probably not surprised to hear that your ability to repay your mortgage comes down to one number.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While the formulas vary from one agency to another, each agency uses the following to calculate a credit score:
+While the formulas vary from one agency to another, all of the agencies use the following to determine a credit score:

-- Credit Card Balances - How many accounts?
-How much do you owe on your accounts?
+- Credit Card Balances - How many accounts do you hold, and how much do you owe?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-What can you do to improve your FICO score?
-Unfortunately, not much.
+Unfortunately, there isn't a lot you can do to immediately improve your credit score.
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-(Of course you must remove incorrect data on your credit report.)
+(Of course you can and should have incorrect items removed from your credit report.)

-You can get a federally-mandated free credit report once a year from all three agencies by visiting AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once per year from all three agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and very inexpensive.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.